raspberrypilearning/comic-character/en/step_3.md

 + type: defines the type of input field.
 Examples include text, password, checkbox, radio, submit, reset, etc.
 Example: `<input type="text">`

-+ name: specifies the name of the input field, which is used when submitting the form data to the server.
++ name: specifies the name of the input field, which is used when submitting the form data.
 Example: `<input type="text" name="username">`

 + value: sets the initial or default value of the input field.